Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 While at the Venetian, you can also check out the world famous Madame Tussauds wax museum.

 Another fantastic Las Vegas Strip sight – and one to definitely include on a Las Vegas itinerary for family – is the Mirage Las Vegas Volcano.
-Watching The Volcano erupt is free, but it only happens in the evenings.
+Watching The Volcano erupt is free, but it only happens in the evenings between 8pm and 11pm (on the hour; check the schedule) – so be sure to time your visit to catch the action.

 Visit Wynn Hotel and Casino

-One of the most luxurious hotels on The Strip, some visitors are timid about visiting Wynn – but we think it is an absolutely beautiful property (besides, it’s free to walk through)!
+One of the most luxurious hotels on The Strip, some visitors may be timid about visiting Wynn.
+We believe it is an absolutely beautiful property; besides, it’s free to walk through!
 Explore the lobby gardens, gaze at the extravagant floral decorations and gawk at the general swankiness of the hotel.

-Take Part in Top Activities in Vegas: Tours and Classes
+Take Part in Top Activities: Tours and Classes

 On the other hand, if you are planning a Vegas Bachelorette Party Itinerary, book an afternoon Stripper Pole Class for your group of girls!
 Honestly, I was a little nervous when we included this activity in our Girls Weekend in Las Vegas Itinerary – but it turned out to be incredibly entertaining.
 Book it here!